 If the event includes a festival meal, it should be served at this time.
-We encourage you to use the time while participants are eating to engage in discussion about hunger and/or conduct an advocacy activity.
+We encourage you to use the time while participants are eating to engage in discussion about hunger.
+Resources are available at mazon.org/passover.

 TZAFUN - FINDING THE AFIKOMEN